peteroupc/html3dutil/doc/MeshBuffer.md

 If this mesh holds triangles, each primitive will contain three vertices; if lines, two; and if points, one.
 Each vertex is an array containing that vertex's coordinates (for example, if the attribute holds 3 elements per value, the coordinates are X, Y, and Z coordinates, in that order).
 (Type: Array.&lt;Array.&lt;number>>)

-<a name='MeshBuffer.lineLoopIndices'></a>
-### (static) MeshBuffer.lineLoopIndices(vertexCount)

-Creates an array of vertex indices corresponding to triangles that make up a line loop, a series of vertices that make up a connected line segment path, with the last point also connected to the first.

-#### Parameters

-* `vertexCount` (Type: number)<br>Number of vertices that make up the line loop.

-#### Return Value

-Array of vertex indices corresponding to line segments that make up the line loop.
-Every two indices in the array is a separate line segment.
-Returns an empty array if 'vertexCount' is less than 2.
-(Type: Array.&lt;number>)

-#### Examples

-The following example sets appropriate indices for a mesh buffer with vertices ordered in line loop vertex order.

-    mesh.setIndices(
-    MeshBuffer.lineLoopIndices(mesh.vertexCount())
-    .map(x=>mesh.getIndex(x)));

-<a name='MeshBuffer.lineStripIndices'></a>
-### (static) MeshBuffer.lineStripIndices(vertexCount)

-Creates an array of vertex indices corresponding to triangles that make up a line strip, a series of vertices that make up a connected line segment path.

-#### Parameters

-* `vertexCount` (Type: number)<br>Number of vertices that make up the line loop.

-#### Return Value

-Array of vertex indices corresponding to line segments that make up the line strip.
-Every two indices in the array is a separate line segment.
-Returns an empty array if 'vertexCount' is less than 2.
-(Type: Array.&lt;number>)

-#### Examples

-The following example sets appropriate indices for a mesh buffer with vertices ordered in line strip vertex order.

-    mesh.setIndices(
-    MeshBuffer.lineStripIndices(mesh.vertexCount())
-    .map(x=>mesh.getIndex(x)));

 <a name='MeshBuffer_merge'></a>
 ### MeshBuffer#merge(other)